 - EDUC 723 – Organizing Higher Education

-- Elective – Courses currently include EDUC 689 Academic Profession, EDUC 642 Principles & Practices of Student Affairs, EDUC 692R Introduction to College Teaching, EDUC 748 Community Colleges in America (current issues).
+- Elective – Courses currently include EDUC 689 Academic Profession, EDUC 690P Introduction to Program Evaluation, EDUC 692R Introduction to College Teaching, and EDUC 748 Community Colleges Current Issues.
 We will be rotating new courses regularly.
-You may also want to consider completing a practicum course as your elective (see Higher Education Leadership Graduate Certificate Student Handbook for additional information.)
+You may also want to consider completing a practicum course as your elective (see the Student Handbook for additional information).

-For more information on program requirements, see Higher Education Leadership Graduate Certificate Student Handbook.
+For more information please see our Higher Education Leadership and Administration Graduate Certificate Student Handbook.

 Completing the Program

-Once you have registered for your fifth and course, be sure to complete and return the C-1 Form to firstname.lastname@example.org.
-You can leave the final grade(s) blank for any classes still in progress.
-C-1 forms are due by the following dates for each degree conferral period.
+Once you have registered for your fifth and course, be sure to complete and return the Certificate Eligibility Form to email@example.com.
+Forms are due by the following dates for each degree conferral period:

 Tuition and Fees